WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/00-BHIS-SOCC-lab-Config.md

 {"dg-publish":true,"permalink":"/bhis-antisyphon-and-webinars/black-hills-soc-core/labs/00-bhis-socc-lab-config/"}
 ---

-Unfortunately, the lab VM setup is not super straight forward.
-Even if it works out of the box for you and your computer, it will get a little finicky.
+Unfortunately, the lab VM setup is not always super straight forward.
+It's a Windows 10 VM with Linux running in Docker, and that presents some problems for most systems.
+Even if it works out of the box for you and your computer, Windows Updates can make things a little finnicky.

 This is my guide/recommendations to configure the VM and have it ready to go.